JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 If each input to your kernel is `Real`-valued, then any `AbstractVector{<:Real}` is a valid representation for a collection of inputs.

-For multi-dimensional inputs, we recommend store your inputs in a `Matrix{Float64}` and wrap said matrix in either a `ColVecs` or `RowVecs`, to make its interpretation clear:
+We recommend that collections of vector-valued inputs are stored in an `Matrix{Float64}` and wrapped inside a `ColVecs` or `RowVecs` to make their interpretation clear:
 ```@docs
 ColVecs
 RowVecs